Oudwins/zog/README.md

   Name string
   Age int // age will be ignored since it is not a field in the schema }
 // this struct is not a valid destination for the schema.
 It is missing the name field.
-This will cause a panic type User2 struct {
+This will cause a panic even if the input data is map[string]any{"name": "zog"}
+type User2 struct {
   Email string,
   Age int